Gwendolyn Ann Magee: Art career

 Wanting to make quilts for her daughters to take to college, Magee enrolled in a quilting class in 1989.
 After completing classes at Joy's Craft Shop in Jackson and Anne's Quilt Shop in Clinton, Magee learned about the Jackson Quilters and the Mississippi Quilt Association, where she was the only African American member of the groups at that time.
 Looking back at that time, Magee recounted: "After I really became interested in quilting, I started looking for information about other African American quilters, and at first, the only references I could find highlighted us from the 'folk art' or 'outside artist' perspectives, and put forth all kinds of theories that stopped just barely short of saying that we were not capable of matching points and putting together intricate and 'well-made' quilts.
 This was one factor in my determination that no one would ever be able to say that my workmanship was shoddy."
 She quickly excelled at her craft and transitioned from traditional block patterns to more ambitious abstract and narrative designs recounting African-American history and culture.
-Magee also drew influence from her childhood in a creative home, education in the social sciences, participation in the civil rights movement, careers in social work and business, and her experiences as a wife, mother, and grandmother.
+Magee also drew influence from her childhood in a creative home, education in the social sciences, participation in the civil rights movement, social work and business careers, and her experiences as a wife, mother, and grandmother.

 Throughout the 1990s and 2000s, Magee used her quilts to bring attention to racial injustices of the past and the present.
 Many of her quilts, including When Hope Unborn Had Died, narrate the impact of slavery in the United States.
 From 2000 to 2004, Magee worked on a series of 12 quilts inspired by the song "Lift Every Voice and Sing" by James Weldon Johnson.
 Through her textile art, Magee has also responded to contemporary events.
 In response to the state of Mississippi voting to keep the Confederate battle cross in their state flag, she created Southern Heritage/Southern Shame in 2001, with layered images of the Confederate flag, bodies hanging from nooses, and the hood of a Ku Klux Klan robe.
 Her quilt, Requiem, depicts the loss of African-American culture when Hurricane Katrina devastated New Orleans.

 Magee's work is in the permanent collections of the Mississippi Museum of Art, the Museum of Mississippi History (Department of Archives and History), the Michigan State University Museum, and the Renwick Gallery of the Smithsonian Museum of American Art.
 Magee's work also has been exhibited in the Museum of Arts and Design, the Atlanta History Museum, the National Art Gallery of Namibia, the Val d'Argent Expo in Alsace, France, the Victoria and Albert Museum in London, and at numerous other national and international galleries.
-She has received numerous awards and fellowships, including the Mississippi Institute of Arts and Letters' Visual Artist of the Year (2003), a United States Artists' Ford Fellow (2007), and a Governor's award for excellence in visual arts (2011), among others.
+She has received numerous awards and fellowships, including the Mississippi Institute of Arts and Letters' Visual Artist of the Year (2003), a United States Artists' Ford Fellow (2007), and a Governor's Award for excellence in visual arts (2011), among others.